 Scarring and Disfigurement

-If you need or undergo plastic surgery to repair the scars and other permanent marks caused by a dog bite, the future cost or current amounts for this care can be documented and recovered.
+If you need or undergo plastic surgery to repair the scars and other permanent marks caused by a dog bite, the future costs as well as current amounts for this care can be documented and recovered.

 Loss of Consortium

 If you are the spouse of one who was severely injured in a dog attack, you may be deprived of their comfort, companionship, and support.
 Georgia law recognizes losses of consortium as an important part of your harms and losses.

 If the dog bite proved fatal, surviving family members can seek medical expenses, funeral costs, and damages for the loss of life and other tangible and intangible benefits.

 Our Law Firm’s mission is to make sure that all areas of your life affected by a dog or other animal bite or attack are fully covered.

 Finding a Lawyer for Your Dog Bite Injury